 Step 2.
-Open AOMEI Backupper Professional Edition, click the ‘Disk Clone’ option under the Clone tab.
-To clone only the system, select ‘System Clone’ to continue.
+Open AOMEI Backupper Professional, click the "Disk Clone" option under the Clone tab.
+To clone only system, select "System Clone" to continue.

 Step 5.
-Read the warning message carefully and if you are happy to proceed click ‘OK’.
+Read the warning message carefully and click "OK" if you are happy to proceed.
 To protect your data, I recommend you backup your files to an external HDD before continuing.

 To transfer the operating system to a new computer with different hardware, you should do the following first:

 Create a disk image or a system image using AOMEI Backupper Professional Edition.
-The backup image must be saved somewhere the new computer can access.
+The backup image must be saved somewhere the new computer can access flexibly.
 AOMEI Backupper supports backing up to NAS, HDD, SSD, and other storage devices.

 Step 3.
-Click on ‘Backup image’ in the list and hit ‘Next’ to continue.
+Click the disk backup image in the list and hit "Next" to continue.

 Step 4.
-Select whether you want to restore the entire disk or just a part and then click ‘Next’ to continue.
+Tick "Restore the entire disk" and then click "Next" to continue.

 Step 5.
 Select the destination location to restore the image backup and then click "Next".